ong-andrew/WebCord/docs/Readme.md

 ## Philosophy / key features

-Nowadays, WebCord is quite complex project; it can be summarized as a pack of security and privacy hardenings, Discord features reimplementations, Electron / Chromium / Discord bugs workarounds, stylesheets, internal pages and wrapped
+Nowadays, WebCord is quite a complex project; it can be summarized as a pack of security and privacy hardenings, Discord features reimplementations, Electron / Chromium / Discord bugs workarounds, stylesheets, internal pages and wrapped
 <https://discord.com> page, designed to conform with ToS as much as it is